About this Policy

-- St John Cymru-Wales’s legitimate interests (please see below for more information)
+- St John Ambulance Cymru’s legitimate interests (please see below for more information)

 Personal data may be legally collected and used if it is necessary for a legitimate interest of the organisation using the data if its use is fair and does not adversely impact the rights of the individual concerned.